Arithmetic exponent pairs for algebraic trace functions and applications: -analogue of the van der Corput method and exponent pairs

 \begin{remark} The classical van der Corput method for analytic exponential sums starts from the trivial exponent pair $(0,1)$, and this corresponds to the $q$-analogue

-However, we can always employ $B$-process to transform an incomplete sum to a complete one, so that our initial exponent pairs in Proposition \ref{prop:initial} are in fact compared to $(\frac{1}{2},\frac{1}{2})=B\cdot(0,1)$ in the classical case. \end{remark}
+However, we can always employ $B$-process to transform an incomplete sum to a complete one, so that our initial exponent pair in Proposition \ref{prop:initial} are in fact compared to $(\frac{1}{2},\frac{1}{2})=B\cdot(0,1)$ in the classical case. \end{remark}

-\begin{remark} Ignoring the contributions from $\delta$, the term $q/N$ takes the place of derivatives of amplitude functions in classical analytic exponential sums.
-The exponent of $\delta$ is not quite essential in applications since we usually have extra summation of $\delta$ over some sparse sets, so that contributions from $\delta$ are usually bounded on average.
-One will see that an exponent, such as $\frac{1}{2}$, for $\delta$ is sufficient in our later applications.
-For this reason, we keep the convention of {\it exponent pairs} although $(\boldsymbol{\kappa},\boldsymbol{\lambda},\boldsymbol{\nu})$ and $(\kappa,\lambda,\nu)$ appear as triples. \end{remark}